A Parent's Guide to Evidence-Based Practice and Autism

 Autism is a disorder with no known cause or cure.
 Parents of children with ASD will understandably pursue interventions and treatments that offer the possibility of helping their child, particularly if they are perceived as unlikely to have any adverse effects.
 Unfortunately, families are often exposed to unsubstantiated, pseudoscientific theories, and related clinical practices that are ineffective and compete with validated treatments, or that have the potential to result in physical, emotional, or financial harm.
 The time, effort, and financial resources spent on ineffective treatments can create an additional burden on families.
 As a result, parents and caregivers everywhere are eager for credible, research-based information on the most effective treatments for autism spectrum disorders (ASD).
-To address this need, the National Autism Center has released its newest manual, A Parent's, to help parents and caregivers differentiate empirically validated treatment approaches from treatments that are unproven and/or potentially ineffective.
+To address this need, the National Autism Center has published the manual, A Parent's, to help parents and caregivers differentiate empirically validated treatment approaches from treatments that are unproven and/or potentially ineffective.

 The 134-page manual focuses on helping parents as they make decisions about how to best help children with ASD reach their full potential.
 It begins with a review of the autism spectrum, symptoms, and co-occurring conditions, and identifies and describes effective treatments.
 Other topics include the importance of professional judgment, the role of family preferences and values in the decision-making process, and factors to consider when choosing a team of professionals to help their child.